kudelskisecurity/volatility-gpg/README.md

 0x7fb048002578  788dc61976e3ac8e9e10d7b80b3e7b40        32      verylongpassphrase*!!
 ```

+The estimated epoch number as to be given as a paramter for which the item was created.
+By default it uses the current time.

 # License

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.